 The users don't have to care about the IBCS rules.
 They just prepare the data (for different business scenarios: previous year, actual, budget, forecast) and the software ensures the charts created from the data are IBCS compliant.

-The software knows what is previous year, sales or head-count.
-There is a meta layer in the software where certain rules are defined that incorporate IBCS into the software.
+The software knows what is the previous year, sales, or headcount.
+There is a meta-layer in the software where certain rules are defined that incorporate IBCS into the software.

 On June 8th 2015, Zebra BI passed the IBCS certification process, becoming the first "IBCS certified charts + tables" software.